Disclaimer

 Suregry sign

 Welcome.
 The doctor is in.
-Avail yourself of comestibles in the scullery but please note local custom preference for ethanolic hand rub prior to entering the parlour.
+Avail yourself of comestibles in the scullery but note local custom preference for ethanolic hand rub prior to entering the parlour.

 1160_0_300sq

-And while The Good Doctor remains a fervent promoter of expressed patient wish and shared decision making informed by evidence, he equally remains alert to his professional duty to opine and intervene where necessary.
-This Clinic prioritises on such a need-to-know basis.
+And while The Good Doctor remains a strong promoter of expressed patient wish and shared decision making informed by the evidence, he equally remains alert to his professional duty to provide considered opinion and to intervene where necessary.
+This Clinic prioritizes on such need-to-know basis.

 You need not know everything; you need know everything that you need to know.

-All Praise to the Heavenly Father.
-All Thanks to the Lord.
+Praise to the Heavenly Father.

 Unless otherwise indicated, images found at The Good Doctor reside in the Public Domain.